 Make a difference in Oxford and join our Board of Trustees!
 Donnington Doorstep Family Centre is seeking a Board Members to serve on our Board of Trustees.
 You will have the opportunity to influence a popular landmark Oxford charity that has been running for over 30 years.
 The board consists of County & City Councillors, parents, professionals and community members and generally meets 10 times a year.
-A registered charitable company governed by the Board we support local families with drop-in sessions, youth club, a café, Playgroup (our Ofsted-registered Early Years setting) and other local and countywide projects.
+A registered charitable company governed by the Board we support local families with drop-in sessions, youth club and other local and countywide projects.

 Background about Donnington Doorstep

 Based in East Oxford, Donnington Doorstep provides a safe, welcoming home-from-home environment where children, young people, parents and carers can come freely, play, make friends and get support in an informal way.